ietf-wg-cellar/matroska-specification/chapters.md

 ### EditionFlagOrdered

-The `EditionFlagOrdered` flag is a significant feature as it enables an `Edition` of `Ordered Chapters` which defines and arranges a virtual timeline rather than simply labeling points within the timeline.
+The `EditionFlagOrdered Flag` is a significant feature as it enables an `Edition` of `Ordered Chapters` which defines and arranges a virtual timeline rather than simply labeling points within the timeline.
 For example, with `Editions` of `Ordered Chapters` a single `Matroska file` can present multiple edits of a film without duplicating content.
-Alternatively if a videotape is digitized in full, one `Ordered Edition` could present the full content (including colorbars, countdown, slate, a feature presentation, and black frames), while another `Edition` of `Ordered Chapters` can use `Chapters` that only mark the intended presentation with the colorbars and other ancillary visual information excluded.
-If an `Edition` of `Ordered Chapters` is enabled then the `Matroska Player` **MUST** play those Chapters in their stored order from the timestamp marked in the `ChapterTimeStart Element` to the timestamp marked in to `ChapterTimeEnd Element`.
+Alternatively, if a videotape is digitized in full, one `Ordered Edition` could present the full content (including colorbars, countdown, slate, a feature presentation, and black frames), while another `Edition` of `Ordered Chapters` can use `Chapters` that only mark the intended presentation with the colorbars and other ancillary visual information excluded.
+If an `Edition` of `Ordered Chapters` is enabled, then the `Matroska Player` **MUST** play those Chapters in their stored order from the timestamp marked in the `ChapterTimeStart Element` to the timestamp marked in to `ChapterTimeEnd Element`.